doomoftheworld/UAS/README.md

 ## This zip contains:
 - The supplementary material document.
-- UNNGuide implementation.
+- MultiGuide implementation.

-## Instruction for executing UNNGuide:
+## Instruction for executing MultiGuide:
 ### Prerequisite:

-To execute UNNGuide, you must have the following software installed (the versions are the recommended ones):
+To execute MultiGuide, you must have the following software installed (the versions are the recommended ones):

 - Python 3.11.4
 - R 4.3.3